 Education and Learning of Older Adults

-2. to report on current European projects and stimulate research in this area;
+- to provide an arena for dissemination of findings from current European research projects and stimulate new, joint research in this field;

-There is a large variety of issues to be addressed and researched.
-The following list is not meant to be exhaustive: participation of older adults in adult education; educational interests and learning preferences in later life; the impact of demographic consequences in working life on lifelong learning and competence development; older workers integration in further educational training; meaning of work places and working conditions for learning processes of older workers; learning abilities and cognitive development of older adults; intergenerational learning in adult education; motivation of older adults to participate in adult education; didactical design of educational programs for older adults; differences concerning educational interests and behaviour within the older adults; influence of gender, socioeconomic conditions and lifestyle on learning interests and educational behaviour of older adults; influence of educational experiences for further learning and continuing education; informal learning in later life; meaning of different perceptions of age and life concepts for the learning of older adults; conditions for learning in older age in European countries.
+As ELOA addresses lifelong and lifewide learning of older adults, a wide range of topics and issues is covered.
+The following list is not meant to be exhaustive: participation of older adults in adult learning, education, and training; educational interests and learning preferences in later life; the consequences of workforce ageing on human resources and continuous development of skills and competence; older workers’ access to and interest in continuing education and training; meaning of work and working conditions for learning processes of older workers; learning and socio-cognitive development of older adults; intergenerational learning; motivation of older adults to participate in learning, education, and training; design of educational courses and programs for older adults (didactics, andragogy); the perspectives of gender, socioeconomic conditions, and lifestyle on learning interests and participation of older adults; informal learning in later life; meaning and consequences of age perceptions for the learning of older adults; comparative perspective to conditions for and practice of learning in older age in Europe and beyond; digitalization and ageing; online learning of and for older adults, and; older adults’ perceptions of and challenges with artificial intelligence.

 History of the network

 In 2017 the network was invited to a study tour to Australia and New Zealand, which was organized by colleagues from Ballarat, Melbourne, and Waikato.
-15 colleagues from Europe joined the 8-days-program including three one-day-conferences.
-In 2019 the network plans to organize a similar study tour in Europe for colleagues from other parts of the world.
+15 colleagues from Europe joined the 8-days-program, including three one-day-conferences.

 Convenors